katin/packets-and-protocols/README.md

 # packets-and-protocols

 A resource pack for infosec professionals and students focusing on the capture, analysis, pentesting, and securing of network traffic and network appliances.
+This is a package of markdown documents that will map out resources relevant to the topic.
+Eventually, I hope to also have a document that describes one more learning paths through the resources.

 ## Standard Learning Recommendations
 Infosec / cybersecurity is a fast-growing and vast field.
 The depths of knowledge required to be effective and professional are challenging to develop and master.
 These top four pro-tips are important to follow in order to support your health, comprehension, and effective learning.